This information is intended for use by health professionals

 A carbohydrate rich meal (containing 68% fluids) significantly decreases the AUCs, Tmax and Cmax of amisulpride but no changes were seen after a high fat meal.
 However, the significance of these findings in routine clinical use is not known.

 Hepatic insufficiency: Since the drug is weakly metabolised a dosage reduction should not be necessary in patients with hepatic insufficiency.

 Renal insufficiency: The elimination half-life is unchanged in patients with renal insufficiency while systemic clearance is reduced by a factor of 2.5 to 3.
-The AUC of amisulpride in mild renal failure increased two fold and almost tenfold in moderate renal failure (see Section 4.2).
+The AUC of amisulpride in mild renal failure increased two fold and almost tenfold in moderate renal failure (see section 4.2 for dosing recommendations).
 Experience is however limited and there is no data with doses greater than 50 mg.

 Amisulpride is very weakly dialysed.

 Limited pharmacokinetic data in elderly subjects (> 65 years) show that a 10-30% rise occurs in Cmax, T1/2 and AUC after a single oral dose of 50 mg.
 No data are available after repeat dosing.